Larsende/Agility2020-AS3/class1/module1/module08.rst

 #.
 Open the ``Deploy App w/o Template`` request.

 #.
 Click on the ``Body`` section of the POST Request.
-The body will look like the following:
+The body will look like the following

     .. code-block:: json
         :linenos:

         {
             "class": "AS3",
             "declaration": {